cnpm/cnpmjs.org/docs/registry-api.md

 ### Remove one version from package

 * Authentication required.
+* In any delete, note that __the version number still cannot be reused__.

 ```
 PUT /:package/-rev/:rev
 ```

 #### Input

+Remove that specific version from the versions hash in the `PUT` body.

 Example for removing `0.0.1` version: